frisen-lab/TREX/README.md

 See the "Runnning TREX" section below for further details.

-# Running TREX on data from the Nature Neuroscience paper
+# Running TREX on single-cell data from the Nature Neuroscience paper

-Here we show how to run TREX on the data we analyzed in our Nature Neuroscience paper (<https://doi.org/10.1038/s41593-022-01011-x>).
+Here we show how to run TREX on some of the single-cell data we analyzed in our Nature Neuroscience paper (<https://doi.org/10.1038/s41593-022-01011-x>).

 These instructions have been tested with Cell Ranger 6.1.2, but the original analysis was done with Cell Ranger 2.2.0.

+These instructions apply only partially to the spatial data (samples GSM4644079-GSM4644094), see the [Visium](#visium) section below for the differences.

 ## Data